Eddy-Cash/eddythink/README.md

 # EddyThink v2

-EddyThink is the open-source AI credit layer for Cashu mints.
+EddyThink is the open-source AI credit layer for Cashu.
-Removes mint transaction fees - charge only for AI usage.
+Removes mint transaction fees - charge only for AI.

 - Pay only for AI compute
 - Pay nothing to move money